Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a mortgage broker bond cost in Washington?

-Mortgage Broker-Dealer Bonds
+Washington Mortgage Broker-Dealer Bonds

-Washington mortgage broker-dealer surety bonds are put in place to ensure that principals (mortgage broker-dealers) conduct business in compliance with the orders, rules and regulations of Chapter 21.20 RCW, which is also referred to as the Washington State Securities Act.
+Washington mortgage broker-dealer surety bonds are put in place to ensure that principals (mortgage broker-dealers) conduct business in compliance with the orders, rules, and regulations of Chapter 21.20 RCW, which is also referred to as the Washington State Securities Act.

 If the principal fails to conduct business ethically and lawfully, a claim can be filed against the bond.
 If the claim is validated, the bond protects harmed parties from financial loss up to the full penal sum of the bond.
 The principal must reimburse the surety for all damages paid out.

-Mortgage broker-dealer surety bonds in Washington expire when the principal’s registration is withdrawn, terminated through non-renewal or revoked by the Securities Division.
+Mortgage broker-dealer surety bonds in Washington expire when the principal’s registration is withdrawn, terminated through non-renewal, or revoked by the Securities Division.
 The surety can cancel the bond by giving written notice of cancellation via registered mail to the principal and the division.
 Cancellation becomes effective 30 days after the division receives the notice and with sufficient proof of the receipt of the notice by the principal.

-Mortgage Broker and Mortgage Broker Independent Contractor Bonds
+Washington Mortgage Broker Bonds

 Washington mortgage broker business bonds remain effective until canceled by the surety.
 The surety can cancel the bond by giving written notice of cancellation to the director.
 Cancellation becomes effective 30 days after the notice is received.